langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 ## Start the application

-Use the Maven wrapper to start the application by [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html):
+Use the Maven wrapper to start the application by using the [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html):

 ```
 ./mvnw liberty:dev